-From April 2017, savers will be able to squirrel away £20,000 a year in an ISA – so now is a good time for you to look at your ISA savings and make sure your money is working hard.
+The allowance for the tax year 2019/20 means savers will be able to squirrel away £20,000 a year in an ISA.
+So now is a great time for you to look at your ISA savings and make sure your money is working hard.

 What is an ISA?